 - Understand from live data the currents and winds that drive vessels and people across the world’s oceans and seas.

 - Become the Great Map’s Greatest Explorer.
-Take one of our tablets, name your ship and set sale for distant lands.
+Take one of our tablets, name your ship and set sail for distant lands.

 Five famous ships

 Catch one of our modern ship models on their voyages across the Great Map.

-RRS Sir David Attenborough will be a next-generation marine science platform for UK research in both Antarctica and the Arctic.
+RRS Sir David Attenborough is a next-generation marine science platform for UK research in both Antarctica and the Arctic.

 Once the world’s largest container ship, Encounter Bay was launched 50 years ago during the infancy of “containerisation”, the development of which changed globalisation forever.